Chapter 9: Warriors Returning to Our Senses

 The goal here isn’t to embellish or “tell a good story.”

-It’s to capture, as accurately as possible, what was happening in your body and mind during those intense moments.
+It’s to capture—as accurately as possible—what was happening in our body and mind during those intense moments.

-Instead of trying to influence what shows up, we’re letting the sounds, smells, thoughts, and sensations resurface and come back sharply into focus.
+Instead of trying to influence what shows up, we’re letting the sounds, smells, thoughts, and sensations resurface and become clear again.

-The more sensory details we reintroduce to our survival brain, the more vividly the past comes to life—and the more our nervous system can reframe its relationship to that past from a safe place in the present.
+The more sensory details we feed our survival brain, the more vividly the past comes to life, and the more our nervous system can reframe its relationship to that moment from a place of safety in the present.

 I’m reminded of something Dr. Bessel van der Kolk wrote in The Body Keeps the Score: